RULE 4 - JOB CLASSIFICATION

 B. Obtaining the necessary agency approvals for the proposed organization structure (or changes to such) and duties assigned to positions within the organization.
 If requested, the Human Resources Department will supply approximate classification information so that the financial impact of new positions or reclassifications may be estimated.

-C. Insuring that the provisions of applicable labor contracts are complied with when making organizational changes.
+C. Ensuring that the provisions of applicable labor agreements are complied with when making organizational changes.
+(CSC 12/15/15)